salmelo/token-action-hud-ffgsw/README.md

 - Move the HUD and choose to expand the menus up or down.
 - Unlock the HUD to customise layout and groups per user, and actions per actor.
 - Add your own macros, journal entries and roll table compendiums.
+- Add macro to stress recovery
+- Allow to use status effects to add / remove boost and setback dices

 ## Installation